HomeTable Birds → Bielefelder

 Silver Bielefelder Eggs8.00Sold Out

-What would happen if you took the extraordinary sophistication of German engineering and applied it to the challenge of creating the uber-chicken?
-You might create something like the Bielefelder.
 This breed was developed in Bielefeld, Germany in the early 1970s by a poultry breeder named Gerd Roth, and the breed is highly valued in its native country.
 Herr Roth used a number of breeds in developing the Bielefelder including the cuckoo Malines (also imported by Greenfire Farms), Amrock, Wyandotte, and the New Hampshire.
-In 2011, Greenfire Farms was the first to import Bielefelders into the United States.
-In 2013, and again in 2017, we imported unrelated bloodlines of Bielefelders.
-In 2021, we were able to import the silver variety as well!

 The introduction of modern chicken breeds is often accompanied with much hype, but in the case of the Bielefelders the superlatives happen to be true.
 If you could choose only one breed of chicken to keep the Bielefelder would be the breed to select.
 Their large meaty carcasses, huge eggs, autosexing function, gentle temperaments, and beautiful feathers make them a top choice in almost every category.